DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios: Experiments and discussion

-\paragraph{Adversarial perturbation attacks represent a significant threat to zero-shot detectors.} As shown in \autoref{tab:multi_domain_llm_attack}, our findings indicate that the adversarial perturbation attacks drastically reduce the effectiveness of zero-shot detectors, reducing their performance to an average AUROC of 34.32\%, which is less than half compared to their performance under paraphrase attacks.
-Additionally, data mixing presents a new challenging scenario, resulting in performance levels similar to semantic attacks, with detectors achieving an average AUROC of 52.51\%.
-While prompt attacks, such as few-shot prompts, can generate higher-quality text more aligned with human preferences, their impact on zero-shot detectors is minimal.
-However, refining LLM-generated texts via human-written prompts still challenges detectors (see Appendix \ref{detailed_robustness}), decreasing their effectiveness by an average of 9.15\% AUROC.
+\paragraph{Adversarial perturbation attacks represent a significant threat to zero-shot detectors.} As shown in \autoref{tab:multi_domain_llm_attack}, our findings indicate that the adversarial perturbation attacks drastically reduce the effectiveness of zero-shot detectors, reducing their performance to an average AUROC of 38.43\%, which is less than half compared to their performance under paraphrase attacks.
+Additionally, data mixing presents a new challenging scenario, resulting in performance levels similar to paraphrase attacks, with detectors achieving an average AUROC of 59.50\%.
+While prompt attacks, such as few-shot prompting, can generate higher-quality text more aligned with human preferences, their impact on zero-shot detectors is minimal.
+However, enhancing LLM-generated texts through human-written prompts, such as those used for polishing, continues to pose challenges for detectors (see Appendix \ref{detailed_robustness}), decreasing their effectiveness by an average of 8.97\% AUROC.
 This finding suggests that prompt-based methods remain a viable means of compromising detector performance.
 In contrast, supervised detectors consistently maintain robust performance across various attack types, demonstrating their potential for practical applications.